Banihal, Bhaderwah shuts to express solidarity with Kashmiris

 Meanwhile, a complete shutdown was observed in Banihal town and its adjoining areas to express solidarity with Kashmiri people.

-All the shops and business establishments remained closed while the traffic was thin on roads throughout the day.
+All the shops and establishments remained closed while the traffic was thin on roads throughout the day.

 Beopar Mandal Banihal and Imam of central Jamia Masjids Banihal had called shutdown for four days against the civilian killings and continued curfew in Kashmir valley and had also said that they will follow the strike programmes of separatist leadership.